forwardemail/forwardemail.net/app/views/terms/index.md

 Further, Forward Email does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its Service or otherwise relating to such materials or on any sites linked to this site.

+**You specifically agree that you will not use the Service for any business or related materials to both [Stripe's Prohibited Businesses](https://stripe.com/legal/restricted-businesses) and [PayPal's Prohibited Activities](https://www.paypal.com/us/legalhub/acceptableuse-full).**

 <u>**You specifically agree that by using the Service that Forward Email shall not be responsible for, shall not be liable for, and you will not create, read, modify, or transmit any of the following with the Service:**</u>

 * **If you are using our [Outbound SMTP](/faq#do-you-support-sending-email-with-smtp) service, then you will only use it for [transactional email](https://wikipedia.org/wiki/Email_marketing#Transactional_emails).
 You are prohibited from sending marketing email (e.g. promotional, bulk, or commercial email to a list of contacts with the same content).
 This includes examples such as a newsletter or a bulk announcement email.**